 Find out more about ANZSOG's Future public sector leaders' series, featuring Professor Anne Tiernan

-Anne Tiernan is Dean (Engagement) and Director of the Policy Innovation Hub in Griffith University’s Griffith Business School.
+Anne Tiernan is a Professor of Politics and Dean of Engagement for the Griffith Business School, Griffith University.
 She recently served as Assistant Public Service Commissioner, Collaboration (Queensland) and is a National Fellow of the Institute of Public Administration Australia and a Fellow of ANZSOG.

 A political scientist who had earlier careers in Commonwealth and Queensland governments, and in teaching and consultancy, Professor Tiernan is highly respected for her independent, professional and research-informed analysis and commentary on national politics, public administration and public policy.
 She has a strong media profile across broadcast, print and online platforms and is an experienced public speaker, moderator, facilitator and emce.

 Professor Tiernan’s deep content knowledge and professional expertise are well recognised having consulted to and worked with ministers, senior officials and practitioners at all levels of Australian government.
 Through her work, she has built relationships of confidence and trust with political, bureaucratic and civic leaders on all sides of politics.

 Her research focuses on the work of governing and her scholarly interests include: Australian politics and governance, policy advice, executive studies, policy capacity, federalism, and intergovernmental coordination.
 She has written extensively on the political-administrative interface, caretaker conventions, governmental transitions and the work of policy advising.